grbl/grbl/doc/markdown/interface.md

         - The usage of this data is generally for debugging an interface, but is known to be used to control some GUI-specific tasks.
 While this is disabled by default, GUIs should expect this data field to appear, but they may ignore it, if desired.

+        	- IMPORTANT: Do not use this buffer data to control streaming.
+During a stream, the reported buffer will often be out-dated and may be incorrect by the time it has been received by the GUI.
+Instead, please use the streaming protocols outlined.
+They use Grbl's responses as a direct way to accurately determine the buffer state.

         - NOTE: The buffer state values changed from showing "in-use" blocks or bytes to "available".
 This change does not require the GUI knowing how many block/bytes Grbl has been compiled with.

         - This data field appears: